KulshresthJangid/KulshresthJangid/README.md

 - 👋 Hi, I’m @KulshresthJangid
 - 👀 I’m interested in Back-end Development
-- 🌱 I’m currently learning Hybrid App-development
-- 💞️ I’m looking to collaborate on Back-end Projects
+- 🌱 I want to learn App development, ML/AI, Data Science.
 - 📫 How to reach me https://www.linkedin.com/in/kulshresth-jangid/

 <!---
 KulshresthJangid/KulshresthJangid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.